-Adrian's Beauty College will only recognize time clock recorded hours of attendance.
+NACOB and ABCOT only recognize time clock recorded hours of attendance.
 Students must clock in and out at the start and end of their class day, in and out for their lunch period.
 After clocking in, you are required to maintain applied effort.
-Applied effort means that you are to be engaged in assigned practice activities, self-study activities authorized by your teacher, or participating in a class.
+Applied effort means that you are to be engaged in assigned practice activities authorized by your teacher, or participating in a class.
 In all cases, your activities while on the time clock must be related to training for your course of study.